×

 Every Charlotte workers’ compensation lawyer for truck drivers understands how truck drivers put in a lot of work and hours on the road to keep the economy running.
 However, this exposes them to a wide range of serious hazards unique to the trucking industry.
 Unlike most other professions, truckers are constantly behind the wheel, which puts them at a higher risk of an eventual accident.

 Truckers also tend to suffer from debilitating back injuries, repetitive strain injuries, and even injuries caused by violent attacks and assaults.
 If you drive a delivery truck, over-the-road truck, or other commercial truck for a living, we understand that you face serious risks every day.
 You can be injured on the road, at the unloading or loading docks, or anywhere in between.
-Being injured far away from your home or where your employer is based could complicate your efforts to claim worker’s compensation.
+Being injured far away from your home or where your employer is based could complicate your efforts to claim workers’ compensation.

-What Is Workers’ Compensation?
+What Is Workers’ Compensation for Truckers?

-Workers’ compensation is a type of insurance obtained by business owners or employers that is meant to give employees who are injured or get ill while on the job compensation benefits.
-North Carolina law requires that employers obtain workers’ compensation coverage for their employees.
-For truck drivers, workers’ compensation is meant for truckers who are injured on the job, not just in trucking accidents.
+Workers’ compensation is a type of insurance obtained by business owners or employers that is meant to give employees who are injured or become ill while on the job compensation benefits.
+In North Carolina, virtually every employer is required to have workers’ compensation insurance for their employees, and employers are generally required to carry workers’ compensation insurance if they have three or more employees.
+This coverage is often provided through a workers’ compensation insurance policy.

 The workers’ compensation law also provides for wage replacement benefits that amount to two-thirds of your average weekly wage for the time you spend out of work due to the injury.
 If the authorized doctor assigned you a rating for a specific body part or organ, you might receive payment for permanent or partial disability.